run-llama/llama_deploy/examples/message-queue-integrations/README.md

 queues have their own `docker-compose.yaml` file contained in their respective subfolders.)

-Using any one of the commands below will spin the example app using the associated message queue.
+Using any one of the commands (while in the parent `/message-queue-integrations` folder) below will spin the example app using the associated message queue.

 ```sh
 # simple message queue